 The answer may be a mix.
-If your cat sleeps with you, chances are many factors prompt him to seek you out, but many of these reasons can be pretty flattering.
+If your cat sleeps with you, chances are a few things prompt him to seek you out, but don’t worry.
+Most of the reasons are pretty flattering.
 The more you know about your cat’s sleep behavior, the better you’ll be able to guess why he’s chosen you to be his nap buddy.

 Your cat might also be curling up next to you because you help him to feel secure.
 Cats are most vulnerable when they’re asleep, and your presence might reassure your cat.
 Sleeping by you means your cat trusts you and feels safe around you.

 Cats also sleep alongside their humans as a way of bonding.
 If your cat curls up against you or uses you as a pillow, he may be demonstrating that he likes you and wants to be close to you.

 If your cat repeatedly sleeps with you, instead of other humans in the home, he’s indicating that you’re his favorite person.
 According to Union Lake Veterinary Hospital and Pet Services, cats often bond more closely with one human in the home.
 Often, cats pick the person who cares for them every day.
 So, if you’re the one who feeds your cat and cleans up after him, think of this as your cat’s way of saying thank you.

 Having your cat sleep with you can be a great bonding experience, but some cats just aren’t the cuddly type and may never join you in bed.
 Fortunately, there are plenty of other ways you can bond with your cat.

 Playing with your cat is a great option.
 Get a variety of cat toys and test them out to see which ones your little buddy likes the most.
 Make a point of playing with your cat daily.
 This routine interaction not only provides a chance for you to get to know your animal better and give him some entertainment, but it can also help to keep your cat healthy and fight off obesity.
 Remember, just a few minutes a day makes a big difference to a little pet.